-Working Influencers with Technology and Video Games.
+Working with Influencers for Technology and Video Games.

 There’s no denying that when new a technology gadget or video game is released, there is a flurry of excitement amongst consumers, as they share social media posts, put in their pre-orders, and react over unboxing videos and reveal articles.
 What drives this excitement is the anticipation built up through influencer marketing and product reviews.